-I hereby certify that I have this day served a copy of the application for Rehearing of the Alliance for Retail Energy Markets and the Western Power Trading on all parties of record in the above captioned proceedings by serving an electronic copy on their email addresses of record and by mailing a properly addressed copy by first-class mail with postage prepaid to each party for whom an email address is not available.
+I hereby certify that I have this day served a copy of the foregoing Application for Rehearing on all parties of record in the above captioned proceedings by serving an electronic copy on their email addresses of record and by mailing a properly addressed copy by first-class mail with postage prepaid to each party for whom an email address is not available.

 Executed on September 28, 2001, at Los Angeles, California.